Marker Logo

 this page online

-(approx. 0.2 miles away); Eliza Pitts Malone (approx. 0.2 miles away); National Register District of Belvin Street (approx. 0.2 miles away); Belvin Street Historic District (approx. 0.2 miles away); George Thomas McGehee House (approx. 0.2 miles away); O.T.
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Ragsdale-Jackman-Yarbrough House (within shouting distance of this marker); Rylander-Kyle House (about 300 feet away, measured in a direct line); Cumberland Presbyterian Church (approx. 0.2 miles away); Eliza Pitts Malone (approx. 0.2 miles away); National Register District of Belvin Street (approx. 0.2 miles away); Belvin Street Historic District (approx. 0.2 miles away); George Thomas McGehee House (approx. 0.2 miles away); O.T.
 Brown Home (approx. 0.2 miles away).
 Touch for a list and map of all markers in San Marcos.

-Heard-Baker House image.
+Heard-Baker House and Marker image.
 Click for full size.

-Photographed By Jeff Leichsenring, May 8, 2023
+Photographed by Jeff Leichsenring, May 8, 2023

-2. Heard-Baker House
+2. Heard-Baker House and Marker

 Credits.
-This page was last revised on May 12, 2023.
+This page was last revised on May 5, 2024.
 It was originally submitted on May 11, 2023, by Jeff Leichsenring of Garland, Texas.
-This page has been viewed 54 times since then and 20 times this year.
+This page has been viewed 282 times since then and 19 times this year.
 Photos: 1, 2. submitted on May 11, 2023, by Jeff Leichsenring of Garland, Texas. • James Hulse was the editor who published this page.

 m=223185